BIMit/ModelAPI/doc/repository-services-01/model_service_list.md

-## List Models -- eeE BIM-API Model Services
+## List Models -- 7FP BIM-API Model Services

 **Retrieve a collection of model descriptions where the currently logged on user has read access.**